RPIQuantumComputing/RLForQuantumCircuits/QFT_Intro_Folder/README.md

 ## Section Two: Representing the QFT as a Tensor Network.

-The classical simulation of the QFT can be represented as a tensor network which contracts towards $N$ state vectors, where $N$ is the number of qubits in the QFT circuit.
+The classical simulation of the QFT can be represented as a tensor network that contracts towards $N$ state vectors, where $N$ is the number of qubits in the QFT circuit.

 The image below represents the tensor network visualization of a classically simulated QFT circuit: